GLP-1 Side Effects: What to Expect and How to Manage Them

 - • Medication interaction monitoring

-- • Lifestyle modification recommendations
+- • Lifestyle modification recommendations that actually fit your life

 Lab Monitoring When Appropriate